keerthanpg/personal-site/content/about.md

 I am Keerthana!
 I do research at Google Deepmind: I spend a lot of my time thinking about how to get scale robotics and build general purpose intelligence in the physical world.

-If you don't shut me up, I will talk endlessly about robotics, artificial intelligence and self-driving.
-I am currently authoring a textbook on Machine Learning for Robotics.
-I am passionate about investing and stock markets, start-ups and technology, fitness, public policy in India and gender equality.
+The topics where I think I am an expert at are robotics, artificial intelligence and self-driving.
+I just wrote and published a textbook on "AI for Robotics".
+I am on the look out for my next side project.

 I currently live in San Francisco.
-Among other things, I played chess at the national level as a 10 year old, can speak four languages and successfully petitioned the Indian Supreme Court to change the constitution and legalise alternate sexuality in India.
+Among other things, I play a ton of speed chess, can speak four languages and I like enjoyng the sun in my backyard.
 I am the lucky mother of an adorable pug puppy, Kiwi, who is monstrosity and innocence rolled into one.

-I love to find humor in everyday things, write creepy and unsettling poetry and pace the hallways at night worrying about existential issues.
+I am figuring out my new self everyday :)

 {{< rawhtml >}}
 <style>